Skip to main content

 • Authoring contracts that are easy to miss from CLI docs alone.

-• Source-backed runtime behavior that affects how your extension loads and reloads.
+• Runtime behavior driven by your source files that affects how your extension loads and reloads.

-• Browser-extension architecture concerns that still matter after bundling, such as permissions, messaging, storage, and context boundaries.
+• Browser-extension architecture concerns that still matter after bundling, such as permissions, messaging, storage, and the separation between background, content script, and page contexts.

 Important mental model